by Alina Livneva10 October '18

 - Abstract Expressionism -

-Abstract Expressionism united the painters who filled their canvases with fields of color and abstract forms, but also those who attacked their canvases with a vigorous gestural expressionism.
+Abstract Expressionism united the painters who filled their canvases with fields of color and abstract forms, but also those who attacked their canvases with vigorous gestural expressionism.
 They were committed to art as expressions of the self, born out of profound emotion and universal themes.

 - Emotional abstract art -